Audio-WestlakeU/FN-SSL/README.md

 # FN-SSL
-A pyTorch implementation of "FN-SSL: Full-Band and Narrow-Band Fusion for Sound Source Localization", INTERSPEECH, 2023.
+A python implementation of "FN-SSL: Full-Band and Narrow-Band Fusion for Sound Source Localization", INTERSPEECH, 2023.
 (A simple version, more detailed introduction will be updated soon)

 ## Datasets
 + **Source signals**: from <a href="http://www.openslr.org/12/" target="_blank">LibriSpeech database</a>